MicrosoftDocs/dynamics-365-unified-operations-public/articles/human-resources/hr-migration-admin-go-live-readiness-review.md

 - Are integrations in scope?

 > [!NOTE]
-> If yes, continue and complete below section.
+> If yes, complete the following section.
 If no, go to the next section.

 - Have you tested both happy path and edge cases for each integration?
-- Are all integrations that are in scope for go-live been signed off by the customer?
+- Are all integrations that are in scope for go-live signed off by the customer?
 If no, what is pending and what is the timeline for getting sign-off?

 #### Dual Write
 - Does the solution contain any dual-write integrations to run processes across Dynamics 365 applications?

 > [!NOTE]
-> If yes, continue and complete below section.
+> If yes, complete the following section.
 If no, go to the next section.

 - Are you planning to integrate two finance and operations environments?
 - Are both finance and operations environments in the same Azure tenant and in the same Azure region?